Urban SOS: Fair Share

 As digital natives, today’s students are adapting to the sharing economy faster than any other demographic.
 Fair Share challenges multidisciplinary teams of students to create a new generation of digital innovations combined with physical design strategies to improve how cities provide housing, open space, transportation, jobs, care, and many other services and resources.

-Pre-register for more information on the sharing economy and updates on the competition; final proposals are due September 12, 2016.
 The winning teams take home US$15,000 in prizes.
 In addition, AECOM will make available up to US$25,000 of cash and in-kind staff time to support the implementation of the winning proposal.